 So what constitutes proper surface preparation?
 Which method is the best?
 This is a good question as depending on the application in question you may need to approach the problem in a different manner.
 I have identified several levels of surface preparation according to their mechanical intensity.
 Some methods (like sanding) are light and barely scratch the surface.
-Other methods (like scarifying can) be deep and intense.
+Other methods (like scarifying) can be deep and intense.

 Surface Preparation in Epoxy Flooring is crucial.
-As a rule of thumb you should expect it to take up at least 40-50% of the necessary man-hours in a project.
+As a rule of thumb, you should expect it to take up at least 40-50% of the necessary man-hours in a project.
 Clients often put pressure on the contractor to hurry up with the surface prep.
-They usually complain about the dust, the noise, or simply that its taking too much time.
+They usually complain about the dust, the noise, or simply that it’s taking too much time.

 Poor surface preparation can lead to huge post-project problems.
-Problems may include the coating cracking, or detaching itself from substrate.
+Problems may include the coating cracking, or detaching itself from the substrate.
 Other problems may include bubbles or other particles in the coating, wrecking the appearance of the floor.
 The worst part is that the problems may not appear straight away, but after a few months when the industrial facility is in full operation.
 The costs for repairing the floor could be massive if operations need to be stopped.

-Diamond grinding leaves a much deeper and harsher scratch profile of the floor (compared to sanding) and this therefore enables better bonding of the primer to the floor.
+Diamond grinding leaves a much deeper and harsher scratch profile of the floor (compared to sanding) and this, therefore, enables better bonding of the primer to the floor.
 I also find if you are dealing with messy and contaminated patches, a bit of persistent diamond grinding is enough to give you a nice clean floor.
 This is my preferred choice if I’m working with standard floor systems up to 2-3mm.
 Watch this video to understand how a diamond grinder works

 Shot-blasting is a more aggressive method of surface preparation than grinding.
 It leaves a nice deep profile that makes the bonding conditions for high build flooring systems (3mm and over) ideal.
-However shot blasting requires very good high quality concrete to work properly.
+However, shot blasting requires very good high-quality concrete to work properly.
 If you try shot-blasting a weak substrate you could very well end up damaging the substrate.